WIKIPEDIA DEMOCRACY, AND WIKICRACY

 Not here, but in old good established control

-danger that systems, which apparently are self-referencing, homeostatic, etc.
+which apparently are self-referencing, homeostatic, etc. can run into

-itself including its core personnel also has its own interests, and more so:
+organization itself including its core personnel also has its own interests,

 or general administration, as well into the great issue of trust in general and in the search for truth in particular, not the

-that personal relations of early science in the seventeenth-eighteenth century
+personal relations of early science in the seventeenth-eighteenth century can

 communities of fragmented, specialized science.